open-education-hub/operating-systems/content/chapters/software-stack/lab/content/basic-syscall.md

 # Analyzing the Software Stack

-To get a better grasp on how the software stack works, let's do a bottom-up approach: we build and run different programs, that start of by using the system call API (the lowest layer in the software stack) and progressively use higher layers.
+To get a better grasp on how the software stack works, let's do a bottom-up approach: we build and run different programs, that start off by using the system call API (the lowest layer in the software stack) and progressively use higher layers.

 ## System Calls Explained